Reflection calculus and conservativity spectra: Irreflexivity of in

 \section{Irreflexivity of $<_0$ in $\Rc$}

 We work in (the variable-free fragment of) the reflection calculus $\Rc$.
 We will use the techniques of Kripke models for $\Rc$.
 The notions of the \emph{canonical tree} for a formula $A$, its \emph{RC-closure} $\Rc[A]$ and that of an \emph{RC-model} are defined in \cite{Bek14}.
+We recall that $\Rc[A]$ is an RC-model satisfying $A$ at the root.
+Its valuation will be empty if $A$ is variable-free.

+The following lemma is easily obtained from Lemma~\ref{ord} taking into account that words in $\Wo_n$ are linearly pre-ordered by $<_n$.

 \bl Any variable-free formula of $\Rc$ is equivalent to $\top$ or to a formula of the form $A\circeq\bigwedge_{i\leq k} \Diamond_{m_i} A_i$ where

 \benr \item $A_i\in \Fo_{m_i}$, for each $i$; \item $m_0 > m_1 > \dots > m_k$; \item $\Diamond_{m_i} A_i\nvdash_\Rc \Diamond_{m_j} A_j$, for all $j>i$. \eenr \el